 With a large tortilla as your base, bake a tortilla pizza in the oven in just ten minutes.
 You can top the pizza will all of your favorite ingredients.
 Grate on the cheddar cheese, shred the mozzarella, prepare the pepperoni, and slap on the tomato sauce.

-Ten-minute tortilla pizzas are super healthy too (as long as you don't go overboard on the toppings,) and you can add that homey touch by preparing your base with a tortilla press.
+Ten-minute tortilla pizzas are super healthy too (as long as you don't go overboard on the toppings,) and you can add that homey touch by preparing your base with a tortilla press like this.

 1 whole wheat 12-in tortilla